The Ultimate Guide to the Japan Rail Pass

 You’re allowed to eat on trains, too.
 Some Shinkansen lines still offer trolley service with drinks, snacks, and bento, although that service is gradually being phased out.
 We tend to stock up on bento boxes at the station before boarding.
 There are usually plenty of vending machines and convenience stores inside the stations.

 Wi-Fi is available on many Shinkansen and some buses, though coverage can be spotty in tunnels or rural areas.
-For a more reliable connection, consider renting a pocket Wi-Fi device – as we mentioned earlier, you can even do this when organizing your JR pass for extra ease!
+For a more reliable connection, consider renting a pocket Wi-Fi device – as we mentioned earlier, you can even do this when buying your JR Pass for extra ease!

 Tips for Using the JR Pass